Bible Verses for Overthinking: Scripture to Calm an Anxious Mind

 What the Bible Says About Overthinking

-What makes Bible verses for anxiety so powerful is that they don’t simply tell you to “stop worrying.”
-They redirect your attention.
+Bible verses for anxiety redirect your attention rather than just telling you to “stop worrying.”
 They give your mind something true, something steady, something bigger than the loop you’re caught in.
 God understands that you can’t just empty a racing mind — you have to fill it with something better.

 “You keep him in perfect peace whose mind is stayed on you, because he trusts in you.”– Isaiah 26:3 (ESV)